 If you are having surgery performed on your upper eyelids, your surgeon will remove the excess skin, muscle and fatty tissue that have accumulated in the inside corner of your eye, next to your nose.
-The incisions will be made along the natural folds in your skin so that as the incisions heal, they become difficult, if not impossible to see.
+The incisions will be made along the natural folds of your skin so that as the incisions heal, they become difficult, if not impossible to see.

 If your surgery is on your lower eyelids, your surgeon will make the incision inside or behind the eyelid (providing there is not too much excess skin).
 This technique is called a transconjunctival blepharoplasty, which allows the removal of fatty deposits while avoiding the need for an external incision.
 If you have excessive skin or muscle folds below the eye, an incision may also be made just below the base of the eyelashes.
 As this incision heals, the fine scar should become barely visible.

-After the procedure you will need to have someone drive you home.
+After the procedure, you will need to have someone drive you home.
 You may experience some bruising and swelling for a week to a month after the surgery, longer in some cases.
 Cold compresses and head elevation will help reduce these effects.
 Your doctor may also recommend eye ointments and/or eye drops to keep the eye moist and clean.

 Postoperative discomfort is usually relatively mild, but your eyes may feel sticky, dry and itchy for a week or so after the procedure.
 You will need to take special care in cleaning around your eyes for the first week or two.

 Stitches are usually removed within five to ten days after surgery.
 Self-absorbing stitches will dissolve on their own.
 Make-up or sunglasses may be used to camouflage temporary bruising after the stitches are removed.